bcgov/von-network/docs/UsingVONNetwork.md

 ## Browsing the Ledger

 Once the ledger is running, you can see the ledger by going to the web server running on port 9000.
 On localhost, that means going to [http://localhost:9000](http://localhost:9000).
+If you are using Play with Docker, click on the "9000" link in the header of the page--that will open up the page on which the web server is running.
 If you don't see the VON Network web server, or there are error messages, check the logs in your terminal session.

 From VON Network web server you can: